orcasound/ambient-sound-analysis/README.md

 This open source project has three main components:

-- The [pipeline](src/pipeline/README.md) that converts historical .ts files into compact Power Spectral Density (PSD) grids saved as [parquet files](https://parquet.apache.org/).
+- The [pipeline](src/orcasound_noise/pipeline/README.md) that converts historical .ts files into compact [Power Spectral Density (PSD)](#psd) grids saved as [parquet files](https://parquet.apache.org/).
-- The [accessor](src/accessor/README.md) that reads, filters and collates these files to produce PSD dataframes with specific time ranges
+- The [accessor](src/orcasound_noise/analysis/README.md) that reads, filters and collates these files to produce PSD dataframes with specific time ranges
-- The [dashboard](src/dashboard/README.md) that displays key results using [Streamlit](https://streamlit.io/).
+- The [dashboard](src/orcasound_noise/dashboard/README.md) that displays key results using [Streamlit](https://streamlit.io/).
+The live dashboard is directly connected to the repo and visible [here](https://orcasound-ambient-sound-analysis-dashboard-boh8ls.streamlit.app)

 # Quickstart